-On 31st October 2018, The Company announced that it had, in conjunction with Vitol Investment Partnership II Ltd. ("Vitol") and Delonex Energy Ltd. ("Delonex") (collectively, the "Consortium") entered into a share purchase agreement to acquire a 50% ownership interest in Petrobras Oil and Gas B.V. ("POGBV").
-The Consortium members incorporated a company for the purposes of the transaction which is owned by Vitol (50%), Delonex (25%) and Africa Oil (25%).
+On November 1st 2019, The Company announced that it has entered into an amendment to the share purchase agreement (the "Amended SPA") signed on October 31st, 2018, between Petrobras International Braspetro BV ("PIBBV") and Petrovida Holding B.V. ("Petrovida"), the company formed by the consortium of Africa Oil, Delonex Energy Ltd. ("Delonex") and Vitol Investment Partnership II Ltd. ("Vitol") to acquire an ownership interest in Petrobras Oil and Gas B.V. ("POGBV").
+This follows Vitol and Delonex decisions to withdraw from the previously announced purchase of 50% of the share capital of POGBV.
+Consequently, Africa Oil will be the sole acquirer of the 50% interest in POGBV.
 A wholly-owned subsidiary of Petrobras is the Seller.
 The transaction is subject to customary conditions precedent, including Nigerian government consent.

-The primary assets of POGBV are an indirect 8% interest in Oil Mining Lease ("OML") 127, which contains the producing Agbami Field, operated by affiliates of Chevron Corporation, and an indirect 16% interest in OML 130, operated by affiliates of TOTAL S.A., which contains the producing Akpo and Egina Fields.
+The primary assets of POGBV are an indirect 8% interest in Oil Mining Lease ("OML") 127, which contains the producing Agbami Field, operated by affiliates of Chevron Corporation, and an indirect 16% interest in OML 130, operated by affiliates of Total S.A., which contains the producing Akpo and Egina Fields.
 The Egina Field commenced production in December 2018 and production is currently ramping up.
 Both OMLs are located in deep water offshore Nigeria.